 Forster first visited India during 1912 and 1913, and after three years as a noncombatant in Alexandria, Egypt, during World War I and several years in England, he returned for an extended visit in 1921.
 From those experiences came his most celebrated novel, A Passage to India, his darkest and most probing work and perhaps the best novel about India written by a foreigner.

-As a man of letters , Forster was honored during and after World War II for his resistance to any and all forms of tyranny and totalitarianism, and King’s College awarded him a permanent fellowship in 1949.
-Forster spent his later years at Cambridge writing and teaching, and died at Coventry, England, on June 7, 1970.
+As a man of letters, Forster was honored during and after World War II for his resistance to any and all forms of tyranny and totalitarianism, and King’s College awarded him a permanent fellowship in 1949.
+He spent his later years at Cambridge writing and teaching, and died in Coventry, England, on June 7, 1970.
 His novel, Maurice, written several decades earlier, was published posthumously in 1971.

 Everyman’s Library Contemporary Classics Series